inspiringsource/aws-solutions-architect/docs/complementary-resources.md

 [Stephane Maarek](https://www.youtube.com/playlist?list=PLt1SIbA8guuusDOIqQuiFKerF_4_nQ_Xs)

 You know of any other good resources?
 Add them to the list by clicking on "Edit this page" link at the bottom of the page.
 You will need a GitHub account to do so.
+Please check out our contribution guide [here](https://github.com/inspiringsource/aws-solutions-architect/blob/master/CONTRIBUTING.md).

 To add a new link in Markdown syntax: